iv461/icey/icey/doc/source/extending_an_existing_event_loop_with_async_await.md

             ....
 ```

-Now since we implement the `Task`-type ourselves, we can simply implement the `await_suspend` function so that it resumes the coroutine:
+Now since we implement the `Task`-type ourselves, we can simply implement the `await_suspend` function so that it launches the asynchronous task and resumes the coroutine in the callback:

 ```cpp
 struct MyTask {